RayMano6/My-Projects/subscriptionMock/ReadME.md

 The program will compute the start date.
 An option to cancel a subscription is available, which creates an end date.

-- Differnt parts of the code are commented out for testin purposes.
+- Different parts of the code are commented out for testing purposes.